-Steven Siegler is an experienced New York City employment attorney at Phillips & Associates.
+Steven Siegler is an experienced New York City and New Jersey employment attorney at Phillips & Associates.
 Many of the matters that he handles relate to discrimination on the basis of traits such as race, gender, age, and disabilities, while he also handles disputes related to executive compensation.

 Mr. Siegler graduated from Rutgers University, the Mason Gross School of the Arts with a B.F.A. in Theater Arts with Academic Honors in 1990.
 He attended Benjamin N. Cardozo School of Law in New York, where he was Supervising Editor of the Cardozo Law Review and won the Best Civil Advocacy Writing Award for the Class of 1997.
 He is licensed to practice in the State of New Jersey and State of New York, as well as the District of New Jersey, the Southern District of New York, and the Eastern District of New York.

 After graduating from law school, Mr. Siegler was associated with several prominent plaintiff's employment law firms in New Jersey.
 Subsequently, he managed a plaintiff's employment law practice for a decade.
 He has also worked for a management-side labor and employment firm, which gives him invaluable insight into employer strategies and tactics.
 Mr. Siegler is a member of the Million Dollar Advocates Forum, an organization whose membership is limited to attorneys who have won million or multi-million dollar verdicts or settlements.
 He has represented hundreds of clients over the last 20 years and obtained settlements, judgments and verdicts totaling well over $15,000,000.
 Mr. Siegler has earned a peer-reviewed Very High Rating in both Legal Ability and Ethical Standards from Martindale-Hubbell.
 Mr. Siegler is a member of the New Jersey State Bar Association, Labor and Employment Section, and the National Employment Lawyers Association, NELA-NJ.

 Workplace discrimination is prohibited under several federal laws, as well as state law and the New York City Human Rights Law.
 Protected characteristics under the New York City Human Rights Law include age, race, color, creed, national origin, sex, gender identity, sexual orientation, marital status, partnership status, caregiver status, and citizenship status.
 The New York City Human Rights Law is considered one of the most expansive laws protecting workers in the country.